Padmavathi-SJ/BYTS/C/Pointers.md

 ```
 ```
 01: int p; //here p will contain int type value
-02: int* p; //here p will contain the address of any other variable;
+02: int* p; //here p will contain the address of any other int type variable;
 ```